 Locals protest government inaction by repairing and renaming the road after the First Daughter.

-The locals then took the liberty to rechristen the road to call out Kalvakuntla Taraka Rama Rao, the administration minister of GHMC, which spent approximately $10.5M USD repairing and beautifying roads that Trump passed through but failed to tend to broken roads elsewhere.
+The locals then took the liberty to rechristen the road to call out Kalvakuntla Taraka Rama Rao, the Administration Minister of GHMC, which spent large sums of money approximately 10.5M USD, repairing and beautifying roads that Trump passed through, but failed to tend to broken roads elsewhere.

-The photo which TOI shared has a local holding up a sign that reads: “This road is (named) as KTR-Ivanka Trump Road.
-Neither Ivanka Trump came to this road nor did the government repair this road.”
+The photo which TOI shared has a local holding up a sign that reads, “This road is (named) as KTR-Ivanka Trump road.
+Neither Ivanka Trump came to this road nor the government repaired this road,”

-GHMC Executive Engineer for Begumpet Circle, A. Suresh, reacted conclusively to the move.
-"GHMC has invited tenders to take up various road repair work in Secunderabad and this stretch is one among them.
-In two weeks, tenders will be finalized and works will be taken up."
-He also added that by the first week of June, all work will be completed.
+In light of all the commotion, A Suresh, GHMC executive engineer for Begmupet Circle, when inquired by the paper about the situation stated, "GHMC has invited tenders to take up various road repair work in Secunderabad and this stretch is one among them.
+In two weeks, tenders will be finalized and works will be taken up,".
+He also added that by the first week of June all work will be completed.

 - RELATEDIndian Motorists Seem to Despise the Seat BeltWhen a nation with a population of more than a billion prefers not to buckle up, there is a real big problem.READ NOW

 - RELATEDACLU Worried That Face-Recognizing Drones Could Single out Trump ProtestersA bill allowing Illinois police officers to use drones to monitor protestors is nearing final stages, causing concern for the ACLU and its supporters.READ NOW

 - RELATEDDriving 1,000 Miles Across India Proves Self-Driving Cars Can’t Replace Human Drivers—YetSometimes, you have to drive halfway across a subcontinent to realize just how hard replacing people behind the wheel will be.READ NOW